brightics/studio/va-server/visual-analytics/public/static/help/python/brightics.function.manipulation$outlier_detection_tukey_carling.md

       - carling
 3. **multiplier**: Multiplier value used for outlier method(see explanation of 'Outlier-Method').
 Double type value is required. (default of tukey : 1.5, default of carling : 2.3)
    - Value type : Double
-   - Default : value>=0 (default of tukey : 1.5, carling : 2.3)
+   - Default : value>=0 (tukey : 1.5, carling : 2.3)
 4. **number_of_removal**: The minimum number of outliers in a row that makes a given sample outlier. (default=1)
    - Value type : Integer
    - Default : 1
-5. **choice**: Can choose result table between inlier/outlier detection table, filtered table that outliers are removed, or both. (default = Add Prediction)
+5. **result_type**: Can choose result table between inlier/outlier detection table, filtered table that outliers are removed, or both. (default = Add Prediction)
    - Available items
       - remove_outliers
       - add_prediction (default)